chan2git/splunk-bots/botsv2/README.md

 * 100 Series Questions

-    * Q100-1: Amber Turing was hoping for Frothly to be acquired by a potential competitor which fell through, but visited their website to find contact information for their executive team.
+    * Q101: Amber Turing was hoping for Frothly to be acquired by a potential competitor which fell through, but visited their website to find contact information for their executive team.
 What is the website domain that she visited?

-    * Q100-2: Amber found the executive contact information and sent him an email.
+    * Q102: Amber found the executive contact information and sent him an email.
 What image file displayed the executive's contact information?
 Answer example: /path/image.ext

-    * Q100-3: What is the CEO's name?
+    * Q103: What is the CEO's name?
 Provide the first and last name.

-    * Q100-4: What is the CEO's email address?
+    * Q104: What is the CEO's email address?

-    * Q100-5: After the initial contact with the CEO, Amber contacted another employee at this competitor.
+    * Q105: After the initial contact with the CEO, Amber contacted another employee at this competitor.
 What is that employee's email address?

-    * Q100-6: What is the name of the file attachment that Amber sent to a contact at the competitor?
+    * Q106: What is the name of the file attachment that Amber sent to a contact at the competitor?

-    * Q100-7: What is Amber's personal email address?
+    * Q107: What is Amber's personal email address?

 * 200 Series Questions
-    * Q200-1: What version of TOR Browser did Amber install to obfuscate her web browsing?
+    * Q201: What version of TOR Browser did Amber install to obfuscate her web browsing?
 Answer guidance: Numeric with one or more delimiter.

-    * Q200-2: What is the public IPv4 address of the server running www.brewertalk[.]com?
+    * Q202: What is the public IPv4 address of the server running www.brewertalk[.]com?

-    * Q200-3: Provide the IP address of the system used to run a web vulnerability scan against www.brewertalk[.]com.
+    * Q203: Provide the IP address of the system used to run a web vulnerability scan against www.brewertalk[.]com.

-    * Q200-4: The IP address from Q#2 is also being used by a likely different piece of software to attack a URI path.
+    * Q204: The IP address from Q#2 is also being used by a likely different piece of software to attack a URI path.
 What is the URI path?
 Answer guidance: Include the leading forward slash in your answer.
 Do not include the query string or other parts of the URI.
 Answer example: /phpinfo.php

-    * Q200-5: What SQL function is being abused on the URI path from the previous question?
+    * Q205: What SQL function is being abused on the URI path from the previous question?

-    * Q200-6: What was the value of the cookie that Kevin's browser transmitted to the malicious URL as part of an XSS attack?
+    * Q206: What was the value of the cookie that Kevin's browser transmitted to the malicious URL as part of an XSS attack?
 Answer guidance: All digits.
 Not the cookie name or symbols like an equal sign.

-    * Q200-7: What was the value of the cookie that Kevin's browser transmitted to the malicious URL as part of an XSS attack?
+    * Q207: What was the value of the cookie that Kevin's browser transmitted to the malicious URL as part of an XSS attack?
 Answer guidance: All digits.
 Not the cookie name or symbols like an equal sign.

 * 300 Series Questions

+    * Q301: Mallory's critical PowerPoint presentation on her MacBook gets encrypted by ransomware on August 18.
+What is the name of this file after it was encrypted?

+    * Q302: There is a Games of Thrones movie file that was encrypted as well.
+What season and episode is it?

+    * Q303: Kevin Lagerfield used a USB drive to move malware onto kutekitten, Mallory's personal MacBook.
+She ran the malware, which obfuscates itself during execution.
+Provide the vendor name of the USB drive Kevin likely used.
+Answer Guidance: Use time correlation to identify the USB drive.

+    * Q304: What programming language is at least part of the malware from the question above written in?

+    * Q305: When was this malware first seen in the wild?
+Answer Guidance: YYYY-MM-DD

+    * Q306: When was this malware first seen in the wild?
+Answer Guidance: YYYY-MM-DD

+    * Q307: When was this malware first seen in the wild?
+Answer Guidance: YYYY-MM-DD

 * 400 Series Questions

+    * Q401: A Federal law enforcement agency reports that Taedonggang often spear phishes its victims with zip files that have to be opened with a password.
+What is the name of the attachment sent to Frothly by a malicious Taedonggang actor?

+    * Q402:What is the password to open the zip file?

+    * Q403: The Taedonggang APT group encrypts most of their traffic with SSL.
+What is the "SSL Issuer" that they use for the majority of their traffic?
+Answer guidance: Copy the field exactly, including spaces.

+    * Q404: What unusual file (for an American company) does winsys32.dll cause to be downloaded into the Frothly environment?

+    * 4305: What is the first and last name of the poor innocent sap who was implicated in the metadata of the file that executed PowerShell Empire on the first victim's workstation?
+Answer example: John Smith

+    * Q406: Within the document, what kind of points is mentioned if you found the text?

+    * Q407: To maintain persistence in the Frothly network, Taedonggang APT configured several Scheduled Tasks to beacon back to their C2 server.
+What single webpage is most contacted by these Scheduled Tasks?
+Answer example: index.php or images.html

 ## 100 Series Questions

-### Q100-1: Amber Turing was hoping for Frothly to be acquired by a potential competitor which fell through, but visited their website to find contact information for their executive team.
+### Q101: Amber Turing was hoping for Frothly to be acquired by a potential competitor which fell through, but visited their website to find contact information for their executive team.
 What is the website domain that she visited?

 To see a list of websites Amber visited, we'd need to narrow in on Amber's IP address within the sourcetype `stream:http`.
 We can identify Amber's IP address by running the SPL command below with Amber's name to see if there are results associated with a particular IP address.